war/asset-loading/README.md

 		}

 ```
-Since all animation arrays must be the same size for the animation system to function (otherwise desync issues occur), all of translation, rotation and scale arrays are scaled up to match the maximum size of the largest time array.
+Since all animation arrays must be the same size for the animation system to function (otherwise desync issues occur), all translation, rotation, and scale arrays are scaled up to match the maximum size of the largest time array.
 Taking translation animation arrays as an example:

 ```cpp
     //loop over each bone